MaximumBeings/Udacity_Javascript_Nanodegree_NASA_Project_Express_Version/README.md

 # Udacity_Javascript_Nanodegree_NASA_Project_Express_Version

-1. Log into the subdirectory server and run "npm start" or run "node index.js"
+1. Navigate into the subdirectory *server* and run "npm start" or run "node index.js"

 2. The following packages have been pre-installed in package.json but can be reinstalled if needed as follows: